melihbirim/predict-data-types/README.md

 ---

 Zero-dependency package for automatic data type detection from strings, arrays, and JSON objects.
 Detects 14+ data types including primitives, emails, URLs, UUIDs, dates, IPs, colors, percentages, and currency.

+> **💡 Important:** This library performs **runtime type detection** on string values, not static type checking.
+TypeScript is a compile-time type system for your code structure - this library analyzes actual data content at runtime.
+They solve completely different problems!

 ## Features